 Entering counseling is a personal choice, although information and encouragement may benefit students who are unsure.
 The following points may help:

 All counseling contacts are strictly confidential in accordance with Florida state privacy laws.
-Counseling records are not available to anyone, either on or off campus, without the student’s specific written permission.
-The only time confidentiality will be broken is in the case of a life threatening situation: when a student is at risk of harming him or herself, or someone else, or when there is reason to believe a child, elderly person, or disabled person is being abused.
-Confidentiality may also be broken if there is a court order mandated that records be released.
-Note: Counseling notes are not part of a student’s University records.
+Counseling records are not available to anyone, either on or off campus, without the student's specific written permission.
+The only time confidentiality will be broken is in the case of a life threatening situation when a student is at risk of harming him or herself or someone else, or when there is reason to believe a child, elderly person, or disabled person is being abused.
+Confidentiality may also be broken if a court order mandates that records be released or if the university mandates disclosure in response to a lawsuit.
+Counseling records are not kept as part of a student's academic or administrative records, but will be retained in the Counseling Center for seven (7) years after the last counseling contact with the department.

 Fall and Spring: Monday-Friday,